Best Books on Paris to Get You Inspired

 Paris is a famously literary city.
-Not only has it been the home of many historical authors like Victor Hugo, Émile Zola, or Ernest Hemingway, but it also acts as the backdrop for many classic and contemporary works of fiction and nonfiction.
+Not only has it been the home of many historical authors like Victor Hugo, Émile Zola, and Ernest Hemingway, but it also acts as the backdrop for many classic and contemporary works of fiction and nonfiction.

-Best Books Set in Paris
+- Best Books About Paris History

 1. A Moveable Feast – Ernest Hemingway

 This list of the best books about Paris can only start with A Memorable Feast by Ernest Hemingway.
 A memoir of one of the great literary golden ages, Hemingway’s chronicle of Paris in the Roaring Twenties unites the stories of two of the 20th century’s greatest writers: Ernest Hemingway and F. Scott Fitzgerald.

 Follow Hemingway in Paris during his early years as a young journalist and writer.
 Pieced together from letters, notes, and manuscripts after his death, Hemingway’s book brings to life that Paris which was always a moveable feast.
 This is the Paris that visitors to places like Les Deux Magots, Café de Flore, and Brasserie Lipp try to touch.

 Funny and inspiring, Almost French is a must about Paris for tragic Francophiles!
 Sarah was an Australian TV journalist working for SBS when she met a Frenchman and moved to Paris.
 Her quest to fit in and to live up to the standards/stereotypes of French women is hilarious.

 This Paris book is also about fitting into Parisian culture: how do you have perfect skin, ballet flats, bedhead hair, a wardrobe full of classics that you put together each morning with a certain unique flair – and therefore be quintessentially nonchalantly French?